 Spills happen.
-But for some reason, spills, mistakes, blunders, snafus, mess-ups, do-overs and screw-ups happen more to adults with ADD and with greater consequences.
-Attention Deficit Disorder (ADD) can be a very debilitating disorder if not carefully managed and supported.
+But for some reason, spills, mistakes, blunders, mess-ups, do-overs and screw-ups happen more to adults with ADD and with greater consequences.
+Attention Deficit Disorder (ADD) can be a debilitating disorder if not carefully managed and supported.
 Because of this, we offer high quality adult ADD and ADHD treatment conveniently located in New York.

 If not diagnosed and treated, an adult with ADD can accumulate years of failure, missed opportunities, damaged self-esteem and possible drug and alcohol abuse.
-Careers, work and home life can suffer greatly.
-Fortunately, there are possible solutions.
-We provide a comprehensive holistic approach to managing and overcoming ADD in adults.
+Careers, work and home life, therefore, can suffer greatly.
+However, there are possible solutions.
+Subsequently, we provide a comprehensive holistic approach to managing ADD for adults.

-The first step before treatment can begin is to get accurately assessed and tested for Adult ADD.
-We provide a comprehensive assessment for Adult ADD at the Sachs Center.
+The first step before starting adult ADD and ADHD treatment is to get accurately assessed and tested.
+We provide a comprehensive assessment for adult ADD at the Sachs Center.
 Learn more about our Adult ADD testing.

 Adult ADD and ADHD Treatment

 Once a comprehensive ADD evaluation has been completed, treatment can begin.
-If you choose to pursue treatment at the Sachs Center, you will meet with our ADD/ADHD specialist to begin formulating a plan to manage your symptoms.
+If you choose to pursue treatment at the Sachs Center, you will meet with our ADD/ADHD specialist to begin formulating a plan to manage your challenges.

-Dr. Sachs has developed a unique holistic protocol for managing and treating symptoms of ADD in adults.
+Dr. Sachs has developed a unique holistic protocol for managing ADD in adults.
 The model for Adult ADD and ADHD treatment we use in our New York offices involves psychoeducation, individual therapy and medication if warranted.
-For those individuals that do not want to take medication, Neurofeedback can be explored.
+Additionally, for those individuals who do not want to take medication, Neurofeedback can be explored.